blikblum/nextbone-routing/docs/lazyload.md

 # Route lazy loading

+## Lazy load Route class

-The route definitions can be loaded dynamically allowing the bundler to do "code splitting"
+The route class can be loaded dynamically allowing the bundler to do "code splitting"

-It can be accomplished with a function that returns a ES promise which resolves to a Route class.
+It's accomplished with a function that returns a ES promise which resolves to a Route class.
 This function must be assigned to class option or to a childRoutes key in a parent route

 Example extracted from [Nextbone Wires](https://github.com/blikblum/nextbone-wires):